Genetically modified soybean

 A genetically modified soybean is a soybean (Glycine max) that has had DNA introduced into it using genetic engineering techniques.
 In 1996, the first genetically modified soybean was introduced to the U.S. by Monsanto.
-In 2014, 90.7 million hectares of GM soybeans were planted worldwide, this is almost 82% of the total soybeans cultivation area.
+In 2014, 90.7 million hectares of GM soybeans were planted worldwide, making up 82% of the total soybeans cultivation area.

 Examples of transgenic soybeans

 The genetic makeup of a soybean gives it a wide variety of uses, thus keeping it in high demand.
 First, manufacturers only wanted to use transgenics to be able to grow more soybeans at a minimal cost to meet this demand, and to fix any problems in the growing process, but they eventually found they could modify the soybean to contain healthier components, or even focus on one aspect of the soybean to produce in larger quantities.
 These phases became known as the first and second generation of genetically modified (GM) foods.
 As Peter Celec describes, "benefits of the first generation of GM foods were oriented towards the production process and companies, the second generation of GM foods offers, on contrary, various advantages and added value for the consumer", including "improved nutritional composition or even therapeutic effects."